Complaints, Concerns or Compliments

 any other practice.

-The average pay for GPs working in The Medical Centre (Driffield) in the last financial year was
+The average pay for GPs working in The Medical Practice (Driffield) in the last financial year [2021/22] was £92,836 before tax and National Insurance.
+This is for 1 full time and 7 part time GPs who worked in the practice for more than six months.

 How we use your information